 This course provides a work-based learning experience with a college-approved employer in an area related to the student's program of study.
 Emphasis is placed on integrating classroom learning with related work experience.
-Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.(2014 FA) Approved situations will include golf courses within ten (10) miles of Sandhills Community College.
+Upon completion, students should be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
+(2014 FA)

-WBL-112-ARC Work-Based Learning I 2 (0-20) AND
+WBL-112G Work-Based Learning I 2 (0-20) AND